hpe-storage/csi-driver/README.md

 Instructions on how to build the HPE CSI Driver can be found in [BUILDING.md](BUILDING.md)

 ## Support
 The HPE CSI Driver is considered beta software.
 Do not use for production and do not contact HPE for support.
-Please file [issues here](https://github.com/hpe-storage/csi-driver/issues).
+Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/csi-driver/issues).
+You may also join our Slack community to chat with HPE folks close to this project.
+We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing
 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](CONTRIBUTING.md)